Toddler Drinks — What Does the Research Say About These Products?

 Ultimately, Hyland considers this less a question of health and more a question of personal preference.

-“If a parent feels inclined to give their child toddler milks, I wouldn’t advise against it,” Hyland says.
-“They certainly will not harm the child, and the drinks are an easy option to guarantee toddlers are meeting all their nutrient needs.”
+“If a parent feels inclined to give their child toddler milks, I wouldn’t advise against it,” Hyland clarifies.
+“They certainly will not harm the child, but you can find the same thing in a multivitamin if nutrient variety is your main concern.”

 Do toddler drinks re-invent the wheel that is whole milk and food?
 Sort of, yeah.
 Does that wheel still turn?
 Yeah, it does.
 As long as your child is eating a varied diet, you can’t go wrong.